 Netsparker CEO Talks About Netsparker Hawk

-For more technical details on Netsparker Hawk watch our CEO Ferruh Mavituna discussing Netsparker Hawk on Paul's Security Weekly show.
+For more technical details on Netsparker Hawk, watch the video below during which our CEO Ferruh Mavituna discusses how it works when he was interviewed in Paul's Security Weekly show.